Meet YOLO26: next-gen vision AI.

 Now, let’s say you’re using OBB detection instead.
 In this case, the model can draw a box that rotates to match the exact angle of each part.
 A tilted gear or angled component will be tightly enclosed by a box that fits its shape and direction.
 This means better precision, fewer errors, and more reliable results, especially with respect to use cases like automated quality control or robotic sorting.

-Custom training YOLO11 for oriented bounding box detection
+Link to this sectionCustom training YOLO11 for oriented bounding box detection#

 In many real-world situations, the objects you need to detect may be entirely different from those in standard training datasets.
 For example, objects like tools on a production line, product packages, or components on a circuit board might be rotated, irregularly placed, or shaped differently.

 To accurately detect these custom objects, especially when orientation matters, it’s important to train models like YOLO11 using your own images and labels.
-This process is known as custom training
+This process is known as custom training.

 Here’s a closer look at the step-by-step process for training YOLO11 for OBB detection: